Robert Richard Hieronimus

-Robert Richard Hieronimus (born 1943) is an educator, artist, author, activist and has been an acknowledged pioneer in the "New Paradigm" movement since 1971.
+Robert Richard Hieronimus (born 1943) is an American educator, artist, author, activist and has been an acknowledged pioneer in the "New Paradigm" movement since 1971.

 Early years and education

-Hieronimus fits the definition of a "visionary artist" in that he did not attend art school.
-His B.S. degree is in teaching from Towson State Teacher's College (now Towson University) and he taught art for two years to grade school children.
+Hieronimus received a B.S. degree in teaching from Towson State Teacher's College (now Towson University) and he taught art for two years to grade school children.

+Art and esoterica

 In the late 1960s Hieronimus traveled with Elektra Records and recording artists such as Jimi Hendrix, the Doors, and Janis Joplin to design posters and album covers and share info on esoterica.
 In 1969 he co-founded AUM, the first state-approved school of esoteric studies in the country which granted certificates in the occult sciences, mystic arts and religious metaphysics.
 PBS documented his leadership and contributions in 1971 with the feature, "The Artist of Savitria" produced by Maryland Public Television and seen nationwide.
 He continued his study of ancient cultures and symbolism independently, with a particular emphasis on the founding of America.
 In 1981, Hieronimus was awarded a Ph.D. from Saybrook Graduate School for his doctoral thesis, "An Historic Analysis of the Reverse of the American Great Seal and Its Relationship to the Ideology of Humanistic Psychology."